-Stress, depression and anxiety are three different mental health disorders.
+Stress, depression and anxiety are three different mental health disorders which can all benefit from acupuncture treatment.
 Stress is the most common condition, nearly everyone experiences stress at one time or another.
 According to the findings from the Office for National Statistics (ONS), nearly one-fifth of adults in the UK experience anxiety or depression.

 The clinical manifestations of these three emotional disorders are different;